ProAccess/place-image/README.md

 - "cap_text_size" -- If specified: small, normal, large.
 Default is normal.
 - "cap_text_font" -- If specified, font must be among system fonts.
 - "cap_text_style" -- If specified: plain, italic, bold, bold-oblique, bold-italic.
 Default is plain.
-- "cap_label" -- If specified, can be any, e.g., "Figure", "Photo", "My Fantatic Table", etc.
+- "cap_label" -- If specified, can be any, e.g., "Figure", "Photo", "My Fantastic Table", etc. Number following label will be respective to the label.
 - "cap_label_style" -- If specified: plain, italic, bold, bold-oblique, bold-italic.
 Default is plain.
 - "cap_label_sep" -- If specified, indicates separater between caption label number and caption, e.g., ":&nbsp;"
+- "pdf_adjust_lines" -- Used to compensate for inaccurate wraps in Pandoc conversions to pdf and latex formats.

 This filter lets you specify display of images in two ways: (1) for each image and (2) for all images, globally.